kevinselwyn/nessemble/docs/pages/usage.md

 ### install &lt;package&gt;

 The `install` command will install a package that can be used in assembly projects.
-See the section on [Packages](/packages) for more information on their usage.
+See the section on [Packages](/packages/#installing) for more information on the usage.

 Example: